David-Sola/project_competition/Report.md

         :return: A random selected batch of the memory

 # Learning algorithm
-As a learning algorithm a DDPG with a replay buffer, a local and a target network and a decaying learning rate has been choosen.
+As a learning algorithm a TD3 with a replay buffer, a local and a target network and a decaying learning rate has been choosen.

 Local and target network:
 This means there is a target network in order to calculate the TD target and a local DQN to calculate the actual Q-value.